- Home Appliances

 Why an Electric Lawn Mower is Better Than Gas A One

 Using a gas powered lawn mower can be an inconvenience.
-You have to dress decently so you can go to the gas station, get a container, and buy some gas.
+You got to the garage to get the lawn mower and find out that you have spilled the gas and now you have to clean up the mess and worry about the dangers of starting a fire in your garage.
+Then you have to dress decently so you can go to the gas station, get a container, and buy some gas.
 Then you have to come back, change into your gardening clothes and fill the lawn mower, trying not to spill any of it.
+After all this time, you still haven't started cutting the grass, and you could have been done by now with an electric mower.

 Even worse, you have to pull the power cord again and again until it starts, getting embarrassed in front of the neighbors as you look like a wimp.
 You deal with the gas fumes as you mow your lawn.
 Then if anything gets stuck under the mower, you can't turn the mower over to look underneath, because you might spill the gas.
 When you are finally finished for the year, you have to worry about how you will store the remaining gas for the winter.